SwedbankPay/developer.swedbankpay.com/_includes/callback-3-1.md

     that this only applies if there has been an attempt at completing the payment, resulting in either a successful or failed transaction, or e.g. an external timeout.
-2. If the payer stops up in a payment app such as Vipps or Swish, the payer will never come back to the merchant.
+2. If the payer stops in a payment app such as Vipps or Swish, the payer will never come back to the merchant.
 This means that the merchant won't know what happened to the payment unless `callbackUrl` is implemented.
 3. If a payer experiences a network error or something else happens that